"Possible faces" (b)

 Stages of Iphigenia (1)

-I hope you recognize my struggle to express something of the impact of the dramatic content in this sculpture.
-As the sculptor Constantin Brancusi once said: "Things are not difficult to make; what is difficult is putting ourselves in the state of mind to make them."
+I hope that my struggle to express some of the dramatic content is visible in my sculpture.
+As the sculptor Constantin Brancusi once said: : "Things are not difficult to make; what is difficult is putting ourselves in the state of mind to make them."

 Mixed techniques, 2020